Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 5. Develop a Distribution Plan

-After you’ve brainstormed some new ideas and have begun creating your content, it’s time to start thinking about how you’ll get that content in front of your target audience and start landing backlinks to boost your rankings beyond your competitors.
+After you've brainstormed some new ideas and have begun creating your content, it's time to start thinking about how you'll get that content in front of your target audience and start landing backlinks to boost your rankings beyond your competitors.

 This is where a distribution plan comes into play.
 A distribution plan is simply a strategy for getting your content seen by as many people as possible.